paulsalem/skin.amber/README.md

-skin.amber
+skin.amber.salem
 ==========

-Amber skin for XBMC Gotham
+Amber BIG skin for XBMC Gotham
+Mod of Amber skin to use bigger fonts and slight modifications to some views and weather.